isalfati/MapGenerator/README.md

 Then you should be able to run your application.

-NOTE: Do not forget to include the noiseutils.cpp
+NOTE: Do not forget to include the noiseutils.cpp into the main file.